Krystalliaa/SOC-Automation-Project/README.md

 <h3>Sending an Email Notification</h3>

-<p>The next step is to send an email notification to our analyst containing relevant information.
+<p>The next step is to send an email notification to our analyst using Shuffle containing relevant information.
 To achieve this:</p>

 <ol>
     <li>Click on "Apps" in the bottom left corner.</li>